Trans-Lux (TNLX) and Its Competitors Financial Survey

-Trans-Lux (OTCMKTS:TNLX – Get Rating) is one of 30 public companies in the “Miscellaneous manufacturing industries” industry, but how does it compare to its peers?
-We will compare Trans-Lux to related companies based on the strength of its profitability, dividends, institutional ownership, earnings, analyst recommendations, risk and valuation.
+Trans-Lux (OTCMKTS:TNLX – Get Rating) is one of 31 public companies in the “Miscellaneous manufacturing industries” industry, but how does it compare to its peers?
+We will compare Trans-Lux to similar companies based on the strength of its earnings, profitability, analyst recommendations, dividends, institutional ownership, risk and valuation.

 Analyst Ratings